-Revisions to information are incorporated immediately after policy changes have been issued in Updates.
-The Online Handbook also links to the ForwardHealth Publications page, an archive section where providers can research past policy changes.
+Revisions to policy information are incorporated into the Online Handbook in conjunction with published Updates.
+The Online Handbook also links to the ForwardHealth Publications page, an archive section where providers can research previously published Updates.

 ForwardHealth Publications Archive Section

 The ForwardHealth Publications page, available via the Quick Links box, lists Updates, Update Summaries, archives of provider Handbooks and provider guides, and monthly archives of the Online Handbook.
 The ForwardHealth Publications page contains both current and obsolete information for research purposes only.
 Providers should use the Online Handbook for current policy and procedure questions.
 The Updates are searchable by provider type or program (e.g., physician or HealthCheck "Other Services") and by year of publication.